Overview of Trademark Registration in India

 - If the trademark has not been used yet, the applicant must declare an intent to use it in commerce.
 However, the mark must be used within five years of registration to avoid cancellation.

-4. Eligibility of the Applicant
+5. Eligibility of the applicant

 The trademark (whether a word, logo, design, or combination) should be unique and original.
 If it’s a logo or design, it must not resemble any existing logos, symbols, or government emblems.

-10. Timely and Correct Fee Payment
+10. Timely and correct fee payment

 - Applicants must pay the prescribed application fee for trademark registration.
 The fees vary based on the type of applicant, such as individual, MSME, or corporate entities.